Gaisal train collision

-The Gaisal train disaster occurred on 2 August 1999, when two trains carrying about 2,500 people collided at the remote station of Gaisal in West Bengal.
+The Gaisal train collision occurred on 2 August 1999, when two trains carrying about 2,500 people collided at the remote station of Gaisal in West Bengal, India.
 Owing to a signalling error, both trains were using the same track on a day when three of the four tracks on the line were closed for maintenance.
-Their combined speeds were so great that the trains exploded on impact, killing at least 290 people.
+Their combined speeds were so great that the trains exploded on impact, killing at least 285 people.

 Collision

 The crash occurred at about 1:45 a.m. on 2 August, 1999, when the Avadh Assam Express from New Delhi collided with the Brahmaputra mail at Gaisal railway station, Uttar Dinajpur, West Bengal, 19 kilometers from Kishanganj.
 Through a signaling error at Kishanganj, the Avadh Assam Express from Delhi was transferred onto the same track as the mail train.
 No one on either train or in the signals and station master's office noticed the error.
 The staff at intermediate stations between Kishanganj and Gaisal also failed to notice that the Assam express was on the wrong track.
 As a result, Brahmaputra Mail train crashed headlong into the front of the Avadh Assam Express at Gaisal.
 The Avadh Assam Express WDM-2 locomotive was thrown high in the air, and passengers from both trains were propelled into the neighbouring buildings and fields by the force of the explosion.